Hiding Planets Near and Far: The Parameter Space of Hidden Companions for Known Planetary Systems: The Two Known Planets - Basic Equations

 \section{The Two Known Planets - Basic Equations}

 We consider a fiducial system composed of a star $M_\star$ with two observed planets, $m_1$ and $m_2$, and explore the possibility that a planet may be hiding undetected inward ($m_{\rm in}$) or outward ($m_{\rm out}$) of the known planets (see Figure \ref{fig:cartoon} for an illustration of the system).
 The known planets have semi-major axes (eccentricities), denoted by $a_1$ and $a_2$ ($e_1$ and $e_2$) where $a_1<a_2$.
-Angular momentum exchange between the two known planets may stabilize them against gravitational perturbations from the outer companion \citep[e.g.,][]{Denham+19}.
-Additionally, general relativity precession of the periapsis may instead further stabilize the system.
-In the case of a possible inward hidden planet, that planet may become unstable due to the gravitational perturbation from the known planets; similarly, general relativity precession may also help stabilize it.
+Angular momentum exchange between the {inner} planets may stabilize them against gravitational perturbations from the outer companion \citep[e.g.,][]{Denham+19}.
+Additionally, general relativity precession of the periapsis may instead further stabilize the system{, including a possible inner planet from the perturbations of its neighbors.}

 Here we describe the basic equations that govern the system.
 The exchange of angular momentum between planets planets in the systems is described via the Laplace-Lagrange formalism.
 Given planets with masses $m_j$ and $m_k$, the characteristic timescale over which the angular momentum of planet $j$ changes due to planet $k$, can be written as: